Package Exports

 Submission errors must be in the same shape as the values of the form.
 You may

-return a generic error for the whole form (e.g. 'Login Failed'
+return a generic error for the whole form (e.g. 'Login Failed') using the

 validate?: (values: Object) => Object | Promise<Object>